 Out of all the input options, the traditional steering wheel performed the worst regarding productivity and muscle strain.
 In fact, using any of the alternative steering inputs resulted in a six percent decrease in task completion time.
 While six percent may seem like a small change at first.
 Consider how many hours an operator spends on a machine over the lifetime of a project.
 Using an alternative steering method could allow the operator to complete a given task six percent faster.
 This allows more work to get done in a day and timelines to stay on track.

 The most significant results occurred when participants used a joystick steering method.
 When compared to conventional steering, using a Danfoss JS-1 joystick reduced the user’s average workload by 65 percent.
 This is the lowest muscle activity for any steering input.

 Considering the shoulder — this kind of difference in muscle activity is like raising your arm and trying to keep it parallel to the ground for a whole day versus utilizing an arm rest instead.
 A 65 percent difference means there’s potential for a significant reduction of muscle fatigue.

 Making decisions with data

 Findings like this give our OEM partners tangible value props to pass along to their customers.
-These steering solutions can give them a competitive edge, providing one more way to further increase productivity and improve user experience.
+These steering solutions can give a competitive edge, providing one more way to further increase productivity and improve user experience.

 Joystick steering solutions, in particular, reduce the overall operator workload and ensure a safer and more ergonomic work environment.
 In the long run, this will have positive effects on a user’s health, reducing muscle fatigue and mobility issues.